fullstackedorg/workspace/README.md

 # FullStacked
-A fullstack webapp tool and development kit.
+A fullstack webapp build tool and development kit.

 A complete setup for a Typescript full stack application.
 It has all the Server(Backend) setup and the WebApp(Frontend) setup including features like :